 1How do you calculate affiliate commission?

 Multiply the sale amount by the commission rate.
-For example: a **$200 product** with a **25% commission rate** earns you $50 per sale ($200 Γ— 0.25 = $50).
+A $200 product with a 25% commission rate earns $50 per sale.
 For multiple sales, multiply the per-sale commission by your number of conversions.
-The calculator above does this automatically.
+Use the calculator above to run these numbers instantly.

 2What is a typical affiliate commission rate?